 April 12th, 2021 – June 30th, 2021: Embodied Social Justice 50hr Certificate Program.
 “What Bodies do in Social Movements” (April 19th).

 (1) SENSING & COMMUNICATING THE UNRESOLVED, HISTORICAL-MATERIAL FIELD

 4-day exploration over 2 weekends – December 11-12 & 18-19, 2021.
 Detailed description & registration coming soon!
 Please sign-up for newsletter for details.
 Required reading & somatic exercises assigned in advance.
-This course is designed for experienced, social justice-focused practitioners & activists who are new to and versed/skilled in social theory.
+This course is designed for experienced, social justice-focused practitioners & activists who are new to or versed/skilled in social theory.
 Instruction is in English with closed captioning.

 (2) ‘EXTIMACY’ AS RACIAL TRANSPARENCY IN THE EMBODIED RELATIONAL FIELD